z3301/DigImgProc_01/README.md

 ## Suggested steps
 1. Clone or fork the repository.
 2. Open MATLAB.
-3. Open and run the `Zimmerman_Assignment01.mlx` LiveScript.
+3. Open and run the `Zimmerman_Assignment01.mlx` Live Script.
 ## Notes

 - The image used is part of MATLAB core files.